amitkgupta/amitkgupta.github.io/source/_posts/2013-06-07-so-you-still-dont-understand-hindley-milner-part-2.markdown

 $$\Gamma \vdash x:\tau$$

 If we can infer that $y$ has type $\sigma$ from $\Gamma$, then we can infer $x$ has type $\tau$ from $\Gamma$.

+Next up:

+* [Part 3](/blog/2013/06/07/so-you-still-dont-understand-hindley-milner-part-3/), where we put this all together and make sense of the inference rules used by the HM algorithm.